-The bus driver, responsible government agencies and bus manufacturers must provide a protective environment for safe transport to everyone on board, including the prisoners.
-Injured parties have the legal right to seek financial compensation to cover their medical expenses, financial bills and other damages associated with the accident.Who can Receive Compensation Following an Accident Involving a Prison or Jail Bus in Illinois?
+The bus driver, responsible government agencies, and bus manufacturers must provide a protective environment for safe transport to everyone on board, including the prisoners.
+Illinois law gives the legal right of all parties with serious injuries to seek financial compensation to cover their medical bills, out of pocket expenses, and other damages associated with the prison charter bus accident.

-Because of that, inmates, prison employees, other motorists, pedestrians or others involved in the accident have the legal right to seek compensation through a personal injury claim for their damages.
-In addition, surviving family members of a loved one killed in a prison bus accident can also see compensation through a wrongful death claim.Suing the Government for Personal Injuries Related to a Bus Accident
+Because of that, inmates, prison employees, other motorists, pedestrians, or others involved in the accident can seek compensation through a personal injury claim for their damages.
+Also, surviving family members of a loved one killed in a prison bus accident can seek compensation through a wrongful death claim.

 Litigating a prison bus accident case can be a challenging process.
 It often requires the need to hire expert legal representation, where the law firm has years of experience in litigating government entity claims.

-If you, or a loved one, have suffered injuries in a bus accident involving the prison system we encourage you to call Rosenfeld injury lawyers office at (888) 424-5757 today.
-We accept personal injury cases on a contingency fee basis to provide instant legal representation without the need of paying any upfront fees.
+If you, or a loved one, have suffered injuries in a bus accident involving the prison system Jonathan Rosenfeld encourages you to call Rosenfeld Injury Lawyers LLC office at (888) 424-5757 today.
+We accept personal injury cases on a contingency fee basis to provide immediate legal representation without the need to pay any upfront fees.

 We can build a strong case for you to ensure you receive maximum compensation by reviewing the police report, speaking to witnesses including the bus driver and family members, and evaluating the dangerous condition that causes the accident.